BarthV/mx-scaler/README.md

 * Starting to describe apps as kubernetes API object
 * Using ENV var for configuration in client app
+* Expose server app in a kube service, making everything works in a single instance only model

 ## how to